McCall MacBain International Fellowships

 - be a Canadian citizen or permanent resident;

-- be enrolled full-time in a first-entry undergraduate university program at McGill University or McMaster University towards your first degree, with a minimum CGPA of 3.0;
+- be enrolled full-time in a first-entry undergraduate university program at McGill University or McMaster University towards your first degree (or be a Loran scholar in good standing), with a minimum CGPA of 3.0;

 - be in good standing academically and non-academically with your university prior to departure; and